PotassiumIon/facebook_scraper/README.md

 Right click the page and click inspect

-On the right hand side right click the `<body>` tag and click edit as html
+On the right hand side right click the `<html>` tag and click edit as html

 Wait for the code to appear